shanamatthews/static-site-generator/posts/chatgpt-site-improvements.md

 >done
 >
 >...
+> <more code>
 >```

-Nice!
-That works much better.
-It also grabbed the post date from the frontmatter specifically, which is better than what I was doing before.
-Stylistically, I don't like to echo something into `sed` (not sure why...), so I updated the script to instead feed the post frontmatter to stdin for `sed` to use, but otherwise, this worked!
-Ship it!
+## The letdown

+However, upon testing out the script, I realized that ChatGPT was actually pretty wrong.
+The first for loop in the script where ChatGPT made changes is actually only used to create an array of posts to be sorted by date, which is used to create the the latest post preview on the homepage.

+ChatGPT seemed to "know" this in its description of what the script does.
+Remember this paragraph?

+> The script iterates over each Markdown file in the current directory and its subdirectories.
+For each file, it extracts the file name and directory, determines whether it is the homepage, posts page, or a regular page, and generates the corresponding HTML code using pandoc.
+The assets-folder variable is set to assets for pages in the current directory, and ../assets for pages in subdirectories.

+But when it came to editing the script, ChatGPT seemed to forget and fixate only on the first for loop.
+Excluding drafts from the first for loop meant that draft posts wouldn't be candidates for being the preview post on the homepage and wouldn't be added to the my list of posts on the [posts index page](https://shana.codes/posts/) (yay, good) but they were still **built into html pages and published** (boo, bad).

+This mistake feels odd, because I specifically asked that we **don't generate an html file for draft posts**, but I didn't mention anything about listing draft posts on the posts index page.

+As a person who writes code, I'm used to feeling like computers are [maliciously compliant](https://en.wikipedia.org/wiki/Malicious_compliance).
+The code I write does exactly what I wrote it to do, regardless of what I actually wanted.
+Here, it felt like ChatGPT understood what I *wanted*, but didn't do what I told it to do.

+Ok, no more anthropomorphizing ChatGPT.
+It's just a [dumb LLM probabilistically spitting out words at me](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/).

+I came away from this feeling disappointed and like my Bash script needed a little refactoring to be easier for future me and for LLMs to understand.

+Did I do that?
+No 😂 However, I **did** [add the drafts post feature](https://github.com/shanamatthews/static-site-generator/commit/c7a1b9b4840b24448db21cad44a452059e09e435) by keeping the code to skip posts in the first for loop and building posts within that first for loop instead of the second.

+## Small redemption

-After my success using ChatGPT for this, I was also inspired to have ChatGPT edit this script, as well as the [`create-post` script](https://github.com/shanamatthews/static-site-generator/blob/main/create-post) to print out error messages when something goes wrong.
-I'd been too lazy to do this and ChatGPT made it really easy.
+After my failure using ChatGPT for this, I still wanted to try getting ChatGPT to do something useful.
+I ended up having it edit my [`build` script](https://github.com/shanamatthews/static-site-generator/blob/main/build) and my [`create-post` script](https://github.com/shanamatthews/static-site-generator/blob/main/create-post) to print out error messages when something goes wrong.
+I'd been too lazy to do this and ChatGPT did a good job on this super simple task.